Harshithad9/SuprMentr-Web-Development-Internship-2026/Assignment-7(Student Manager)/README.md

-# 📘 Assignment (28/02/2026)
+# Assignment (28/02/2026)

-## 🎓 Assignment Name: Student Manager
+## Assignment Name: Student Manager

-### 📌 Description
+### Description

-The **Student Manager** assignment focuses on using **JavaScript arrays and objects** to store and manage student information.
-The program stores student names and their marks, then calculates the **average marks** for each student.

-This assignment helps in understanding how JavaScript data structures can be used to organize and process data efficiently.
+This assignment involves managing student data using arrays and objects and calculating average marks.

 ---

-## 🛠️ Technologies Used
+## Technologies Used

-* JavaScript (ES6)
-* Browser Console / JavaScript Runtime
+* JavaScript

 ---

-## ✨ Features Implemented
+## Features Implemented

-* Store multiple students using **arrays**
-* Use **objects** to represent each student
+* Stored student data
-* Store marks for different subjects
-* Calculate **average marks**
+* Calculated averages
-* Display results using `console.log()`
+* Displayed results

 ---

-## 💻 Program Concept

-The program follows these steps:

-1. Create an array to store student records.
-2. Each student is represented as an object containing:

-   * Student name
-   * Marks array
-3. Loop through the marks to calculate the average.
-4. Display the student's name and average marks in the console.

----

-## 🚀 How to Run

-1. Open a browser (Chrome / Edge recommended).
-2. Right-click on the page → **Inspect**.
-3. Go to the **Console** tab.
-4. Paste the JavaScript code.
-5. Press **Enter** to execute the program.

----

-## 🎯 Learning Outcomes
+## Learning Outcome

-Through this assignment, I learned:

-* How to use **arrays in JavaScript**
-* How to create and work with **objects**
-* Iterating through arrays using loops
-* Performing calculations on stored data
-* Writing structured JavaScript programs

----

-⭐ This assignment strengthened my understanding of JavaScript data structures such as arrays and objects.
+I learned how to work with arrays and objects and apply logic to process and analyze data.